brianbroderick/lantern/README.md

 redislog.key = 'your-app-master'
 ```

-For the pg_log_shipper app, you'll need these 3 env vars set:
+For the Lantern app, you'll need these 3 env vars set:

 ```
 PLS_REDIS_URL='your.redis.host'